chuckstack/chuckstack.github.io/src-ls/terminology.md

 \* means mandatory for every table in the chuck-stack

-The purpose of the default domain term dimensions is to provide a collection of defaults that represent what most (say 80%) organizations use to manage their operations.
+The purpose of the default domain dimensions dimensions is to provide a collection of defaults that represent what most (say 80%) organizations use to manage their operations.

 See: